rpy2/rpy2/doc/notebooks/dplyr.md

 print(dataf)
 ```

-And if the starting point is a pandas data frame, do this and start over again.
+And if the starting point is a pandas data frame,
+do the following and start over again.

 ```python
 from rpy2.robjects import pandas2ri